kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/105-using-third-party-images/102-command-line-utilities.md

 docker run --rm curlimages/curl https://example.com
 ```

 In this example, the `--rm` flag is used to remove the container after the command has finished running.

-### Other Command Line Utilities

-There are numerous command line utilities available in Docker images, including but not limited to:

-- `wget`: A free utility for non-interactive download of files from the Web.
-- `imagemagick`: A powerful software suite for image manipulation and conversion.
-- `jq`: A lightweight and flexible command-line JSON processor.

 Visit the following resources to learn more: